 Other elective courses, not listed below, may be appropriate to add depth and provide more theoretical context for the German studies coursework (requires written approval of the course instructor and the program coordinator).

-Elective credits must be from upper division (3xxx or 4xxx) courses and 4 or more upper division elective credits must be either in German courses or in courses where some work is done in German (3xxx-4xxx German or Partial German Electives).
+At least 4 of the 8 elective credits must be upper division German courses or in courses where some work is done in German (3xxx-4xxx German or Partial German Electives).

 Elective Courses